 The New Method wizard prompts you for information.
 Click Finish

 at any time (default values are provided for any information you have not specified).

 The New Method wizard prompts you for the following information (you can later modify any of these values):

 (required) Name of the new method.
 This name must be a valid method name and must not conflict with the name of a previously defined method.

 (optional) Description of the new method.
 This description is used when the class' documentation is displayed in the online class library documentation.

 Every method has a signature that indicates its return type (if any) as well as its formal argument list (if any).
-For method signature you may specify the following:
+For a method signature you may specify the following:

 (optional) Indicates the type of the value returned by this method.
 This type is the name of an InterSystems IRIS class.
 You can type this name in directly or choose from a list of available classes using the Browse